CurlzG/Python_Tutorial/README.md

 # Python_Tutorial
 These repo is just to show off different tutorials or things i have tired and created in python
 <br>
-Pong is just the classic pong game <br>
+Pong <br>
+Involves a basic verision of pong which is playable with the keyboard <br>
 <br>
 Webscraper <br>
 folder containing different scripts that involve scraping websites<br>